 Make ahead options & tips:

 - Precook the pasta shells to al dente up to a night or two before you plan to make them.
 Drizzle with olive oil to prevent sticking and store covered in the refrigerator.

 - Make the tofu ricotta ahead.
-Add all ingredients for the tofu ricotta except for the egg to a food processor and blend.
+Add all ingredients for the tofu ricotta to a food processor and blend.
 Store covered in the refrigerator up to 1 day ahead of when you plan to make it.
-Whisk the egg in right before you plan to use it.

 - TIP: Add the tofu ricotta mixture to a large ziplock bag or piping bag.
 Snip off a small piece of one of the corners to creating a piping bag.
 You can use this to pipe the mixture into each shell.
 This will end up being much less messy!